Michael MacMillan

+Michael I. M. MacMillan CM (born 1957) is a Canadian film and broadcasting executive who is the CEO of Blue Ant Media.

 Career

 MacMillan was previously the Executive Chairman of Alliance Atlantis.
 Macmillan co-founded Atlantis Films in 1978.
 In its early years, Atlantis was primarily a film and television production house, winning an Oscar in 1984 for its short film Boys and Girls and an Emmy in 1992 for Lost in the Barrens.
 Atlantis was also nominated for an Oscar for The Painted Door.
 In 1993, Atlantis became a broadcaster with the launch of its first network, Life Network.
 In 1998, Atlantis acquired Alliance Communications and became Alliance Atlantis.
 Under Michael's leadership, the company operated 13 Canadian television networks including HGTV Canada, Showcase Television, History Television and Food Network.
 The company also distributed and produced movies and television programs including the hit series CSI: Crime Scene Investigation.
 In 2007, Macmillan retired from Alliance Atlantis when he sold Alliance Atlantis to Canwest and Goldman Sachs.

-In 2011, MacMillan returned to broadcasting by launching upstart media company Blue Ant Media.